John L. Hines

-Early career
+Early life and military career

 Hines was born in White Sulphur Springs, West Virginia, to Irish parents, Edward and Mary.
-Having won a competitive examination for a congressional appointment to the United States Military Academy (USMA) at West Point, New York, Hines graduated 48th in his class of 65 and was commissioned as a second lieutenant of Infantry on 12 June 1891.
+Having won a competitive examination for a congressional appointment to the United States Military Academy (USMA) at West Point, New York, Hines, "who had a hard time maintaining passing grades but persevered", graduated 48th in his class of 65 and was commissioned as a second lieutenant in the infantry of the United States Army on 12 June 1891.
 While he was there he took an interest in athletics, becoming a member of one of the first football teams at West Point.

 His first assignment upon his graduation was to the 2nd Infantry Regiment at Fort Omaha, Nebraska.
 Hines served with the regiment in Nebraska and later at Fort Harrison, Montana, from 1891 to 1898, where he married Harriet Schofield "Rita" Wherry, one of the daughters of Brigadier General William M. Wherry and Alice Grammer.

 Hines served with the 25th Infantry Regiment in Cuba during the Spanish–American War and in the Philippines during the Philippine–American War.
 In 1898 he was elected as a Veteran Companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

-He was adjutant of the Mexican Punitive Expedition in 1916–17 under General John J. Pershing.
+He was adjutant of the Mexican Punitive Expedition in 1916–17 under Brigadier General John J. Pershing.